What is OpenAI? GANs vs. VAEs: What is the best generative AI approach?

 2. The discriminator receives this created image in addition to a stream of photos from the real, ground-truth data set.

-3. The discriminator inputs both real and fake images and outputs probabilities -- a value between 0 and 1 -- where 1 indicates a prediction of authenticity and 0 indicates a fake.
+3. The discriminator inputs both real and fake images, and outputs probabilities -- a value between 0 and 1 -- where 1 indicates a prediction of authenticity, and 0 indicates a fake.

-This creates a double feedback loop where the discriminator is in a feedback loop with the ground truth of the images and the generator is in a feedback loop with the discriminator.
+This creates a double feedback loop, where the discriminator is in a feedback loop with the ground truth of the images and the generator is in a feedback loop with the discriminator.

-How GAN works.
+How a GAN works.

 Types of GANs

 • Conditional GAN.
 By applying class labels, this kind of GAN enables the conditioning of the network with new and specific information.
-As a result, during GAN training, the network receives the images with their actual labels, such as "rose," "sunflower" or "tulip" to help it learn how to distinguish between them.
+As a result, during GAN training, the network receives the images with their actual labels, such as "rose," "sunflower" or "tulip," to help it learn how to distinguish between them.

 • Deep convolutional GAN.
 This GAN uses a deep convolutional neural network for producing high-resolution image generation that can be differentiated.
 Convolutions are a technique for drawing out important information from the generated data.
 They function particularly well with images, enabling the network to quickly absorb the essential details.

 • StyleGAN.
 Researchers from Nvidia released StyleGAN in December 2018 and proposed significant improvements to the original generator architecture models.
-StyleGAN can produce photorealistic, high-quality photos of faces, but users can modify the model to alter the appearance of the images that are produced.
+StyleGAN can produce photorealistic, high-quality photos of faces, and users can modify the model to alter the appearance of the images that are produced.

 Popular use cases for GANs